awael/Freebie/README.md

 2- Application Features

 A user of the application should be able to:

-      -Perform two-factor authentication (2FA) to tie an account with a cell phone number

       -Post an item up for donation after specifying  key attributes such as category, contact information and location of pickup.

       -Set a posted item as donated, removing it from the platform.

-      -Search for an item using specified filters, and access contact information to pick up the item.

       -Keep track of obtained items, with a limit set on maximum items obtained per week.

  <br/>